 The most common symptom of reduced proprioception is poor balance.
 In this respect, most people can understand the concept that poor balance can be a result of poor proprioception.
 However, even your spinal posture has a proprioception component telling you whether or not you are sitting or standing upright.
 Good posture, for example, could be thought of as perfect spinal balance!

 Every injury has the potential to decrease your proprioception and subsequently your balance.
 However, you can quickly improve both your proprioception and balance with proprioception and balance exercises.
 That’s where your physiotherapist is an expert and can help you.

 Proprioceptive and balance exercises teach your body to control the position of a deficient or injured joint.
 A typical example of a proprioceptive or balance training is the use of a balance or wobble board after an ankle sprain.

 The unpredictable movements of the balance board re-educate your body to quickly react to the wobbly movements without having to think about these movements.

 Your natural balance and proprioceptive reactions that we are attempting to retrain make the transition from a conscious to a subconscious state.
 Quality subconscious proprioception and balance system is essential in everyday life and particularly in sport.

 Elite athletes are not thinking about how to stay balanced as they pass or kick a ball.
 That all happens automatically behind the scenes.
 The best athletes can then elevate their performance by focusing on what they plan to do with the ball and performing that match-winning skill rather than wasting their mental power on just staying upright.

 Proprioception exercises are designed to improve your proprioception feedback circle.

-In simple terms, your brain sends electrical contract or relax messages to your muscles.
-Your joint movement response is detected by your sensory nervous system and reported back to your brain for fine tuning and improvement with repetition
+In simple terms, your brain sends electrical contract or relaxation messages to your muscles.
+Your sensory nervous system detects your joint movement response and reports back to your brain for fine-tuning and improvement with repetition of the process.

 In other words, perfect practise will eventually mean proprioception perfection.